 Each transaction is presented to the Investment Committee in a formal written report.
 All of our new investments and the exit or sale of an existing investment must be approved unanimously by the Investment Committee.
-In certain instances, our board of directors may also determine that its approval is required prior to the making of an investment.

 Investment Structure

 Once we have determined that a prospective portfolio company is suitable for investment, we work with the management of that company and its other capital providers to structure an investment.
 We negotiate among these parties to agree on how our investment is expected to perform relative to the other capital in the portfolio company's capital structure.